-- Provide regular opportunity for class, paired and group discussion promoting collaborative working and improved oracy. - Make reference to the pages in the pupils' planners which give oracy tips and guidance for pupils. - Make explicit the expectations of such discussions guide pupils by modelling high quality talk. - Make explicit the value of talk as an essential part of learning. - Set occasional speaking and listening tasks for homework, where appropriate. - Provide opportunities for use of varying degrees of formality in spoken and written work.
+- Provide regular opportunity for class, paired and group discussion promoting collaborative working. - Make explicit the expectations of such discussions guide pupils by modelling high quality talk. - Make explicit the value of talk as an essential part of learning. - Set occasional speaking and listening tasks for homework, where appropriate. - Provide opportunities for use of varying degrees of formality in spoken and written work.